haohua13/blue-oasis-technical-assessment/README.md

 # blue-oasis-technical-assessment
-Technical assessment using the ESC-50 dataset.
-It provides a simple web interface to explore some features of environmental sounds.
+Technical assessment using the ESC-50 dataset, with a simple web interface to explore some features of environmental sounds.

 ## Setup Instructions